- 1. Caramoan, Camarines Sur

 It’s believed that the 2000-year old elevated rice fields were mostly done by hand, as modern farming equipment were not available back then.

 Kalanggaman Island is an idyllic destination in the town of Palompon, Leyte.
 It is popularly known for its crystalline water, powder-like white sand, and long sandbar extending on both sides of the island that you can experience with a day trip in Kalanggaman Island.
+You may also book a Kalanggaman Island tour from Cebu.

 This appears like a smaller version of the famous Boracay Island, but without restaurants and resorts lining up its beachfront.
+Check out other Leyte tourist spots that you should visit while in this province.

 Bangui Windmills in Pagudpud, Ilocos Norte is a wind farm by the beach that produces sustainable energy and is responsible for the province’s electricity.
 It’s a stunning sight because of the towering windmills with the unspoiled beach as its backdrop.